ffuszthaler/NotAgain/README.md

 - add bool flag to mouse rotation mechanic in SpriteMap.js, so it can be turned off for enemies
 - collision detection between all enemies and player (bullet hit detection)
+- make enemies look almost the same but have a dark red be the dominant clothing color